General Information About the Assessor

 Petitioning to Change my Assessment

-Each year any property owner who is dissatisfied with their assessment may protest against that assessment with the Board of Review between April 1and May 5.
-For current petition forms and instructions please contact the assessor's office after April 1 at 515-433-0508.
+Each year any property owner who is dissatisfied with their assessment may appeal to the Assessor in an informal appeal April 2nd through April 25th and/or petition the Board of Review against that assessment between April 2nd and April 30th.
+For current petition forms and instructions please contact the assessor's office or click on Assessment Appeal Forms and Instructions on the left side of this page after April 2nd.
+For more information please call our office at 515-433-0508.

 What is the Board of Review?